soylentOrange/sdarr/README.md

                                       enforce_subsampling = T,
                                       verbose = "r", showPlots = "r")
 #> Determination of Slope in the Linear Region of a Test Record:
-#>   Random sub-sampling will require more computation effort than standard SDAR-algorithm:
+#>   lazy algorithm requires more fits than standard SDAR-algorithm:
-#>     173580 vs. 36856 fits.
+#>     174900 vs. 36856 fits.
 #>   Anyways, random sub-sampling will be used...
 #> Random sub-sampling mofification of the SDAR-algorithm
 #>   100 % of sub-sampled normalized ranges passed the data quality checks.